erpellet-dev/lucie-portfolio-public/README.md

-## Public repo to publish portfolion with gh-pages
+## Public repo to publish portfolio with gh-pages

 It contains only a github action to publish the portfolio on gh-pages.